prachisarode95/MarineVesselProximityAnalysis/README.md

 # Marine Vessel Proximity Analysis

-This assignment project demonstrates how to calculate marine vessel proximity events using Pandas, Numpy, and Scipy libraries, utilizing the Haversine formula.
-It also showcases the Pandas vectorization method and visualizes the final result using Matplotlib or Plotly.
+This assignment project demonstrates how to calculate marine vessel proximity events using Pandas, Numpy, and Math libraries, utilizing the Haversine formula.
+It also showcases the Pandas vectorization method and visualizes the final result using Plotly.

 ## Project Structure

-- **data/sample_data.csv**: Contains the Vessel positions, Vessel IDs, and Timestamp data.
+- **data/sample_data.csv**: Contains the Vessel locations, Vessel IDs, and Timestamp data.
 - **src/Marine_Vessel_Proximity_Analysis.py and Marine_Vessel_Proximity_Analysis.ipynb**: Python scripts to run the analysis.
 - **README.md**: Project documentation.
 - **requirements.txt**: Python dependencies.